Concerned about unsafe abdominal exercises injuring your pelvic floor?

 How to Modify Unsafe Abdominal Exercises?

-To modify pelvic floor loading with abdominal exercises:
+To reduce pelvic floor loading with abdominal exercises:

 - Breathe out with the effort